luna/luna-book/classes.md

 ## Class definition

+> **[info] Changes ahead!**
+>
+> Currently, there is no way to define classes and methods using the visual editor.
+All the mechanisms described in these sections are text-only, the support for visual workflow is coming soon.

 Classes in Luna are defined with the `class` keyword.
 It is followed by definitions of constructors and methods.
 Let's consider this part of `Bool` class definition from the Luna standard library to better understand its different parts.

 ```